WORKING PAPER SERIES

 Locating Shortages in Migrants’ Origin Countries: A Big Data Approach

-3 October 2024 – The third GS4S Working Paper documents a data collection on vacancies published online, which is being implemented by web scraping online platforms in selected non-EU countries.
+29 January 2025 – The third GS4S Working PAper documents a data collection on vacancies published online, which is being implemented by web scraping online platforms in selected non-EU countries.
 The data collection aims at locating labour or skill shortages in important origin countries of migration to the EU.
 Where the shortages coincide with shortages in EU countries, a skill partnership could address both shortages simultaneously.
 The potential of the web scraped data are explored based on the initial wave of the data collection.
-The note concludes by outlining how the data collection can be transformed into measures of shortages at the level of occupations and skills.
+The note concludes by outlining how the data collection can be

 Download Document